Jayy3110/Black-Book-Project/README.md

 # Black-Book-Project
-This Project was done by myself in Semester-6
-The Topic of project is " Crisis Affecting Stock Market - With a Case Study "
+The research in this Project is done by myself in Semester - 6 The Topic of project is " Crisis Affecting Stock Market - With a Case Study "